louzi233/DistortionGenerator/README.md

-# Realistic Assessment Framework
+# DistortionGeneration toolbox

 ## Usage
-Detailed description will be released soon.
+Detailed description of usage will be released soon.

 ## Requirement
 * python >= 3.6